afsc-assessments/ebswp_2023/doc/EBSpollock.md

   3. As with 2 but based Thorson's (2019) evaluation of including the cold pool extent as a covariate in creating an index.

-  4. As with option 3 above including a preliminary treatment of using a spatio-temporal on the acoustic-trawl survey data.
+  4. As with option 3 above including a preliminary treatment of using a spatio-temporal model on the acoustic-trawl survey data.

-The reference model (Model 16.1) when compared to the two with different data treatments showed different patterns were fairly similar (Fig. \ref{fig:mod_eval0c}).
+The reference model (Model 16.1) differed from models with different data treatments.
+The recruitment and spawning biomass estimates were general higher compared to last year, and higher with the new data treatments, (Fig. \ref{fig:mod_eval0a}).
-The spawning biomass estimates and age compositions  indicates a slight shift in the scale of spawning biomass estimates relative to last year (Fig. \ref{fig:mod_eval0a}).
 The recent recruitment pattern (at age 1) shows an increase in  the 2014 value (representing the 2013 year-class) and a decline in the 2013 estimate (the 2012 year-class; Fig. \ref{fig:mod_eval0b}).
-Diagnostics of model fits between the set evaluated are given in Table \ref{tab:mod_fits}.
+Diagnostics of model fits between the set evaluated are given in Table \ref{tab:mod_fits} and comparisons of management quantities are given in Table \ref{tab:mgt_quants}).

 The BTS and ATS sample from distinct overlapping subsets of the water
 column: the BT covers from bottom to midwater, and AT from midwater to surface.